katilp/opendata-howto-learningfromcms/_episodes/06-summary.md

 objectives:
 - "Discussion and feedback"
 keypoints:
-- "This tutorial was an attempt to give some insight in what it takes to provide open data."
+- "This tutorial was an attempt to give some insight into what it takes to provide open data."
-- "CMS open data is complex and it requires lots additional data assets to be FAIR."
+- "CMS open data have been successfully used by external users even if they are complex and require lots of additional data assets."
 ---

 ## Discussion